fortrabbit/help/docs/faq-support.md

 ## Can you help me migration my websites over?

-We don't provide assisted migration from third party service, becasuse fortrabbit is a self-service aimed at developers.
-Unlless you have the necessary skills to deploy and maintain a website, you will need a developer to handle your website on fortrabbit.
+We don't provide assisted migration from third party service, because fortrabbit is a self-service aimed at developers.
+Unless you have the necessary skills to deploy and maintain a website, you will need a developer to handle your website on fortrabbit.
 However, we are always happy to help with specific technical questions on the matter.
 There is also a detailed [migration guide](https://help.fortrabbit.com/migrating) which you may find useful.Doing the migration on your own helps you understanding how deployment works here.

 ## What if we will have a traffic spike event?